hermscoder/hermscoder/README.md

 **Hermscoder** is an ✨ _extraordinary developer_ ✨
 Always looking for new challenges and projects that can motivate me to lear new concepts.

-I love giraffes, one of the reasons for it is the fact that:
+I love giraffes, and one of the reasons for it is the fact that:

-_Giraffes don't know how to **yawn**_.
+_Giraffes are the only vertebrate animal that doesn't **yawn**_.

-Meaning that even when they are tired, they never stop! 🦒
+Meaning that even when tired, they always show great resilience! 🦒

 ### 🤝 Connect with me:
 <div style="margin-left:10px">